 Career transactions: Selected by Cincinnati in fourth round of 2010 NFL Draft (120th overall) ...
 Signed with Bengals on 7-17-10 ...
 Signed contract extension with Bengals on 9-2-13.

-Pro Bowl participation: Selected to and played in three games ...
+Pro Bowl participation: Selected to and played in five games ...
+Starter in 2016 season game at Orlando, helping lead 20-13 AFC victory, with 1.5 sacks among his three tackles ...
+Starter and team captain for victorious Team Irvin in 2015 season game at Honolulu, leading team’s D-line in tackles (four, with two for losses) ...
 Started for victorious Team Irvin in 2014 season game at Glendale, Ariz. (no statistics) ...
 Voted as AFC starter for 2012 season game and had one tackle ...
 Two tackles (one for a loss) for AFC in 2011 season contest.

 College: Played four seasons (2006-09) at Georgia ...
 Named team’s defensive MVP as a senior ...
 Played in team’s last 45 games of his career ...
 Totaled 50 games and 23 starts ...
 Helped Bulldogs post 38-14 record, including 4-0 in bowl games ...
 Totaled 120 tackles, with 11 sacks.

 Personal: Hometown is Pembroke Pines, Fla. ...
 Attended St. Thomas Aquinas High School, where he was named Florida Class 5-A Defensive Player of the Year as a senior ...
-Father, Gene Atkins, had 10-year NFL career at S with New Orleans and Miami ...
-Housing major at Georgia ...
+His father, Gene Atkins, had a 10-year NFL career at S with New Orleans and Miami ...
+Was a housing major at Georgia ...
 Enjoys traveling, playing pool and movies ...
 First name is pronounced “JEE-no.”

 The only thing more notorious than Geno Atkins’ first step is his last word because there are so few of them that come before it.
 The guy who defensive line coach Jay Hayes calls “a man of few words,” was the talk of Bengals training camp Wednesday when he passed his physical and came off the physically unable to perform (PUP) list.